craigargh/cfg-python/slides/session_3.md

 ----

-Summary of operators in Python
+Summary of comparison operators in Python

 Name | Python
 ---|---